lajd/Udacity-Deep-Reinforcement-Learning/tasks/reacher/solutions/ddpg/REPORT.md

 # Solution Overview

-The solutions discussed in this report rely on the DDPG algorithm and it's TD3 variants.
+The solutions discussed in this report rely on the DDPG algorithm and it's TD3 variant.

-#### Shared brains
+In the 20-agent environment, the experiences from each agent are collected and stored in the same memory replay buffer.

-In the 20-agent environment, 20 instances of the agent are created and applied to independent experience streams sampled from the environment.
-All architectures in this solution use a shared brain, where the following model components are shared across all agent instances:
+All agents share the same brain (actor, critic and optimizer), and each agent can sample from the shared memory buffer and perform batch learning.
+In this way, the purpose of having multiple agents is just to sample multiple trajectories of experience from the environment for a single model to learn over.
+The model components are as follows:

 - Memory
     - (Prioritized) replay buffer shared across all agents
     - Agents can sample from the experiences other agents have collected